Literacy in America

-- Two-thirds of students who cannot read proficiently by the end of 4th grade will end up in jail or on welfare.
-Over 70 percent of America’s inmates cannot read above a 4th grade level.
+- Two-thirds of students who cannot read proficiently by the end of 4th grade will end up incarcerated or on public assistance.
+Over 70% of America’s inmates cannot read above a 4th grade level.

 - 1 in 4 children in America grow up without learning how to read.

 - As of 2011, America was the only free-market OECD (Organization for Economic Cooperation and Development) country where the current generation was less well educated than the previous.